s-over-4/halk/README.md

 As you have read these words, you are to install *HALK*.

 1. Clone *HALK* to a computer.
-2. `sudo make install`.
+2. `make install`.

-If you wish to remove all *HALK*-related items from your life, you can try `sudo make clean`.
+If you wish to remove all *HALK*-related items from your life, you can try `make clean`, followed by `make uninstall`.

 # Usage